down arrow

 Start with an interest in people

 One of the things that binds user researchers together is an unending curiosity about people.
 What makes them tick, why they chose one option over another, what their lives are like outside of your research project.
+User researchers are responsible for bringing the voice of people who use the product every day to their teams.

 If you’re hoping to get into a user research career, lean into your hyper-curiosity.
 Whether you’re transitioning from another role to a user research centric one or making a fresh start after earning a degree (congrats by the way! 🥳), continue building your interest in people.
 You can practice UX research skills in your everyday life by asking detailed questions, consciously avoiding bias, and getting comfortable talking to strangers.